ibm-cloud-docs/containers/cs_storage.md

 # Saving data in your cluster
 {: #storage}
-You can persist data for the case a component in your cluster fails and to share data between app instances.
+You can persist data to share data between app instances and to protect your data from being lost if a component in your cluster fails.

 ## Planning highly available storage
 {: #planning}